The Trump campaign embraces Jan. 6 rioters with money and pardon promises

 "You can't support law enforcement and call the mob that attacked the police on Jan.
 6 in the United States Capitol 'patriots,'" Biden said at an event in 2022.

-Biden is set to give a speech on Saturday in Valley Forge, Penn. to mark the anniversary, and his campaign says it will focus on Trump's threats to freedom and democracy.
+Biden is set to give a speech on Saturday in Valley Forge, Pa., to mark the anniversary of the Jan.
+6 riot, and his campaign says it will focus on Trump's threats to freedom and democracy.

-Though Trump is facing four criminal prosecutions, including two indictments related to his effort to overturn the 2020 election himself, polls have consistently shown that the former president maintains a substantial lead in the Republican presidential primary.
+Though Trump is facing four criminal prosecutions, including two indictments related to his effort to overturn the 2020 presidential election, polls have consistently shown that the former president maintains a substantial lead in the Republican presidential primary.
 He has pleaded not guilty to all charges.

 The Trump campaign did not respond to NPR's requests for comment.